 6. How can I benefit from implementing GDPR beyond simply ensuring compliance?

-I recently did an interview for Disruptive Tech TV and was asked by the interviewer whether organizations see benefits in implementing GDPR.
 This is a very relevant question as organization who see the benefit of GDPR , aside from avoiding fines, will surely have a higher commitment to the success of the program.

 There is no doubt in the market today that avoiding the fines associated with the GDPR regulation are initially the main drivers to force organizations to comply.
 However, if you can look beyond the regulation as a burden, there are tremendous benefits your organization will achieve by implementing the principle.
 GDPR is forcing organizations to take a critical look at their data governance and ensuring they “clean up the house.”
 There are tremendous amounts of data being collected today and data is becoming a true asset in its own right – companies that thrive in the new digital world will be those that have succeeded in establishing control of this new asset.
 By implementing principles such as privacy by design, companies ensure that they only collect relevant data and know the reasons for this data collection, which reduces cost.
 This ensures that your organization is getting the most out of their data privacy investment, while ensuring compliance every step of the way.